Infinites-Research-Organization/To-Do-List/README.md

 ---

-## 📋 Research & Development Pipeline
+## Research & Development

-Below is the active engineering matrix for upcoming repositories, utilities, and datasets.
+Below is proposed projects that we can work on, feel free to add to this list if you're a member

 ### 1. Camera Detection & Network Auditing
 *   **Project Name:** `cam-detect-cli`